 A thin, grey haired doctor stood behind a podium in the front of the room holding a remote control for the projector.
-My husband pulled out his notebook, THE notebook, which continues to go with us on every visit to the weight loss clinic.
-The doctor awkwardly introduced himself and began a power point presentation he’s espoused hundreds of times.
-The goal of the presentation is a weeding out process.
-Those who are “serious” and “qualify” to begin a weight loss journey with the clinic have to sit and listen to this doctor, whose lack of sensitivity towards people who are overweight was apparent in his mannerisms, presentation style and the way he answered questions.
+My husband pulled out his black notebook, THE notebook, which continues to go with us on every visit to the weight loss clinic.
+The doctor awkwardly introduced himself and began a powerpoint presentation he’s espoused hundreds of times.
+The goal of the presentation was a weeding out process.
+Only those who are “serious” and “qualify” to begin a weight loss journey with the clinic have to sit and listen to this doctor, whose lack of sensitivity towards people who are overweight was apparent in his mannerisms, presentation style and the way he answered questions.

 I felt so badly for the family he was watching and judging in Target.
 There was no reason to include the soda detail because he was trying to explain how genetics play a role in obesity, not behavior or environment.
 The use of the soda detail felt cruel.
 Plus, of all the factors of being overweight, the one I understood without complete explanation was the genetics one.